profandyfield/discovr/README.md

 - `discovr_19_xmas`: Christmas edition of `discovr_19` to match the
   lecture I give <https://youtu.be/yniFrp8vQLQ?si=DaUVAmAL6sZQ2tkT>.
 - `discovr_bayes`: Bayesian taster tutorial.
-This tutorial offers a taster of Bayesian statistics by showing how to conduct various analyses from other tutorials within a Bayesian framework (mainly using default priors).
-We also look at Bayes factors”.
+This tutorial offers a taster of Bayesian statistics by showing how to estimate models from other tutorials within a Bayesian framework using `rstanarm`.
+We also look at Bayes factors.
+The tutorial includes five examples of linear
+  models: (1) predicting a continuous outcome from several continuous predictors; (2) comparing two means; (3) comparing multiple means; (4) comparing means adjusted for a covariate (ANCOVA); and (5) predicting a continuous outcome from two continuous predictors (a factorial design).

 ### Running a tutorial